andrewcooke/Stupid.jl/README.md

 The fragment is a counter (modulo 0xff) that mirrors the counter in the cipher state.
-The probable mechanism is a combination of the counter plaintext canceling some (or all) counter bits and zeroing of state when a byte is xored with itself.
+The probable mechanism is a combination of the counter plaintext canceling some (or all) counter bits and zeroing of state when a byte is xored with a similar value.

 For 3 byte keys, a 32 byte fragment affects 4% of keys.
 For 4 byte keys a longer fragment (120 bytes) is necessary to affect a similar